 I mean, at the time of filming, did Adrian Paul know that Richie was an Immortal?

 What about in Studies in Light (Season 2 – Episode 2), when Gregor asks Richie, “What if you didn’t get any older, then how would you feel? … What if you’re one of us?”.
 Did he, the actor, know that Richie was to be an immortal?

-These questions need answering because there seems to be a LOT of foreshadowing here, for what was a budget 90’s show.
+These questions need answering because there seems to be a LOT of foreshadowing here, especially for what was a budget 90’s show.

 Adrian Paul (Duncan MacLeod)

 On December 14, 1994, Adrian Paul was interviewed by AOL Online.
-This interview exists in transcript which can be viewed at Tripod.com (this appears to be some kind of internet archive, hosting a site called ‘Adrian Paul Interviews ~Online~’).
+This interview exists in a transcript which can be viewed at Tripod.com (this appears to be some kind of internet archive, hosting a site called ‘Adrian Paul Interviews ~Online~’).

 He answered: “Richie was like a caterpillar waiting to turn into a butterfly.
 His immortality was always there and only I knew of it.”

 Stan Kirsch (Richie Ryan)